uschiLaa/woylier-article/README.md

+# Paper on woylier

-# Files for building the paper describing the woylier package.
+Files for building the paper describing the woylier package.